a fine day for a spoonful of honey.

 Words can teach, words can lead, words can motivate, and words can inspire.
 But words can also cut deeply, cause dissension, lead us into harm and misinform.

-The most important words we will ever encounter are the Words of God.
-They are the Words of Life itself, more important even than food itself sometimes.
+The most important words we will ever encounter are found in the Bible, the Word of God.
+It is the Words of Life itself, more important even than food sometimes.
 When Jesus wandered the desert, fasting, the devil taunted and tempted Him to turn stones into bread, “But He answered and said, ‘It is written, Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God.’”
 (Matthew 4:4 KJV).

 The Word of God is the source of our hope and the instruction we need to attain it.
 Some people find God’s instruction to be restrictive.
 There are those who feel that rules prevent them from having fun or living a full life.
 David, writing about God’s commandments, viewed it differently.